pyscal/pyscal/docs/source/nearestneighbormethods.rst

 The most common method to calculate the neighbors of an atom is using a cutoff radius.
-The neighborhood of an atom for calculation of Steinhardt's parameters is often carried out using this method.
+The neighborhood of an atom for calculation of Steinhardt's parameters [1]_ is often carried out using this method.
 A cutoff is selected based on the properties of the system, one of the common methods is to select the cutoff in a way that it coincides with the first minimum of the radial distribution function.
 Once a cutoff is decided, the neighbors of an atom are those that fall within this selected radius.
 The following code snippet will use the cutoff method to calculate neighbors.
-Please check the examples section of basic use of the module. ``conf.dump`` is assumed to be the input file containing simulation snapshot.
+Please check the `examples section <https://pyscal.readthedocs.io/en/latest/examples.html#basic-examples>`_ of basic use of the module. ``conf.dump`` is assumed to be the input file containing simulation snapshot.
 A cutoff radius of 3 is assumed for calculation of neighbors.